Code-Institute-Submissions/milestone-p/README.md

    My website contains 4 pages, Home, About, News, Videos.

    I have a click and scroll featured on two pages I implemented this by using JavaScript.
+I have the scroll button feature on the index page only set to work on desktop.
+Not mobile and tablet screens.

    I used bootstrap to make my website responsive for different devices.